-Building a DIY Sound Blocking Fence with AudioSeal® Sound Blankets
+Build A DIY Sound Blocking Fence With Outdoor Soundproofing Blankets

-Please be sure to verify your structure will comply with local building codes, ordinances, or homeowners’ association.
+Please be sure to verify your structure will comply with local building codes, ordinances, or homeowners’ associations.

-Building a DIY Sound Blocking Fence with AudioSeal® Sound Barrier
+Build A DIY Sound Blocking Fence With AudioSeal® Mass Loaded Vinyl Soundproofing Barrier

-As an alternative to the exterior sound blankets, the AudioSeal® Sound Barrier can be inserted between two layers of fencing to provide a sound barrier with a more elegant aesthetic.
+As an alternative to the exterior sound blankets, the AudioSeal® Mass Loaded Vinyl (MLV) Soundproofing Barrier can be inserted between two layers of fencing to provide a sound barrier with a more elegant aesthetic.

-You can mount AudioSeal® Sound Barrier to the existing wood fence every 12” or so as needed starting across top edge and working down.
-Screw planking tight per illustrations below.
+You can mount AudioSeal® Sound Barrier to the existing wood fence every 12″ or so as needed starting across the top edge and working down.
+Screw planking tight per the illustrations below.

 Typical Configuration: Planks / Barrier / Posts + Horizontal Studs / Planks